HabanaAI/Model-References/PyTorch/generative_models/v-diffusion/README.md

 * Added HPU support.
 * Added BF16 mixed precision logic.
 * Replaced GroupNorm (with num_groups=1) with mathematically equivalent LayerNorm for better performance.
-* Changed some code using that was originally using variables in order to avoid graph recompilations.
+* Changed some code that was originally using variables in order to avoid graph recompilations.
 * Added htcore.mark_step() in relevant places.
 * Changed weights conversion in CLIP model so that weights are converted to bf16 on HPU and to fp16 otherwise.
 * Moved randn operator execution to CPU.